HeroicDad007/XPERIENCE/README.md

 Community-Focused: At its core, XPerience seeks to build a community that contributes to and benefits from philanthropic work.
 By combining fun gameplay with real-world impact, XPerience promotes a culture of community service and mutual growth.

-# Template Guidline
+# Template Guideline

 The attached submodule is for a 2D role-playing game (RPG) built in Unity using Thirdweb GamingKit.
 The game allows players to speak with non-player characters (NPCs) and complete quests to earn ERC20 tokens, which can then be used to buy non-fungible tokens (NFTs) from the in-game shop.

 The game uses three smart contracts to manage in-game assets:

-## Token Drop: This contract controls the ERC20 tokens that players can earn by completing quests.
+Token Drop: This contract controls the ERC20 tokens that players can earn by completing quests.

-## Edition: This contract controls the NFTs that players can buy from the in-game shop.
+Edition: This contract controls the NFTs that players can buy from the in-game shop.

-## Marketplace: This contract allows players to buy and sell NFTs with each other.
+Marketplace: This contract allows players to buy and sell NFTs with each other.

 To play the game, users first need to connect their wallet to the game.
 Once their wallet is connected, they can start speaking with NPCs and completing quests.
 When a player completes a quest, they will earn ERC20 tokens.
 These tokens can then be used to buy NFTs from the in-game shop.